warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp.md

 Also,
 no attempt was made to address all possible checks or error conditions.
-Some example checks are shown here to illustrate the techniques, but you should apply normal best practices for checking and handling all warning or error conditions that are encountered by your own applications.
+Some example checks are included to illustrate some of the techniques, but you should apply normal best practices for checking and handling all warnings or error conditions that are encountered by your own applications.

 ## Task overview